 The unique evolution of transport bands and thermoelectric performance enhancement by extending low-symmetry phase to high temperature in tin selenide†

 Thermoelectric conversion is a promising route to convert heat into electricity.
 In this process, phase transition may induce an unexpected consequence under certain conditions.
-In this work, we find that the extending of low-temperature phase with low-symmetry lattice structure, which holds excellent electrical properties and low thermal conductivity, enhances the thermoelectric performance in SnSe-based thermoelectric materials.
-Peak zT values of 1.14 and 0.94 are obtained along b- and c-axes of SnSe0.7S0.3 single crystal at 820 K, which are about 41% and 27% higher than the pristine SnSe single crystals, respectively.
-Band structure calculations and angle-resolved photoemission spectroscopy (ARPES) suggest that the unique evolution of transport bands with temperature in SnSe-based materials should be responsible for the abnormal electrical behavior and large Seebeck coefficient in the low-symmetry structure.
+In this work, we find that the extension of a low-temperature phase with a low-symmetry lattice structure, which has excellent electrical properties and low thermal conductivity, enhances the thermoelectric performance via a sulfur solid solution in SnSe-based thermoelectric materials.
+Peak zT values of 1.14 and 0.94 are obtained along the b- and c-axes of the SnSe0.7S0.3 single crystal at 820 K, which are about 41% and 27% higher than those of the undoped SnSe single crystals, by extending the low-symmetry structure in this experiment.
+Band structure calculations and angle-resolved photoemission spectroscopy (ARPES) suggest that the unique evolution of the transport bands with temperature in the SnSe-based materials should be responsible for the abnormal electrical behavior and large Seebeck coefficient in the low-symmetry structure.